Why Does My Cat Meow in The Morning?

 Why Do Cats Meow in the Morning

 Why Do Cats Meow in the Morning?
 The million dollar question.
 Well, there are actually 4 (with a bonus fifth) reasons why the cats are meowing.
+Within each reason there are also tips of how to make your cat stop meowing in the morning!

 They want attention